tomkat-cr/tomkat-cr/README.md

   <img src="https://img.shields.io/badge/Wordpress-blue?style=for-the-badge&logo=wordpress&logoColor=white" alt="Wordpress" />&nbsp;&nbsp;
 </p>

+My current stack is ReactJS, JavaScript, Python, PHP, Github and Gitlab, Docker, Linux / Bash, AWS (EC2, Lambda Functions, ECR, SAM, Cloudformation), GCP (Google Maps Platform and AI Services), and OpenAI, HuggingFace and Langchain for RAG and LLM applications.

 <b>My mission is to turn Latin America into a Technological Powerhouse, through working in teams delivering outsourcing worldwide, contributing to the open-source community<!--, and to the global adoption of blockchain technology --></b>.

 ## 🎯 &nbsp;Featuring projects

 ### The Generic Suite
-The [GenericSuite](https://www.carlosjramirez.com/genericsuite/) is a frontend and backend set of utilities made with ReactJS and Python to help develop Apps faster.
+The [GenericSuite](https://genericsuite.carlosjramirez.com/) is a frontend and backend set of utilities made with ReactJS and Python to help develop Apps faster.

 Features: